cosmos/ibc/spec/core/v2/ics-004-channel-and-packet-semantics/README.md

 }
 ```

-The protocol uses as an authentication mechanisms checking that the `registerChannel` message is sent by the same relayer that initialized the client such that the `msg.signer()==channelCreator[channelId]`.
+The protocol uses as an authentication mechanisms checking that the `registerCounterparty` message is sent by the same relayer that initialized the client such that the `msg.signer()==channelCreator[channelId]`.
 This would make the client and channel parameters completely initialized by the relayer.
 Thus, users must verify that the client is pointing to the correct chain and that the counterparty identifier is correct as well before using the <channel,channel> pair.

 #### Packet Flow Function Handlers